 - The Researcher – identify the native plants in your area

 - The Reader – check out these gardening books to ignite a child’s excitement about growing his own.
-These children’s books about seeds are wonderful.
+These children’s books about seeds are lovely.

-- The Botanist – study plants that work well to place near one another and plants to place apart.
-Study Parts of the Seed with real seed parts, or Parts of the Flower with real flower parts.
+- The Botanist – studies plants that work well placed near one another and plants placed apart.
+Study Parts of the Seed with real seed parts or Parts of the Flower with genuine flower parts.

 - The Historian – create a timeline of events such as time from seed planting to plant harvesting or study a historical figure such as Anna Comstock or Rachel Carson.

 Gardening is great for the development of executive functioning skills.
 Encourage the children to take their garden plans to the next level by choosing seeds and watching sprouts grow.
 I look forward to sharing these ideas and posts with you.
 I hope you’ll share your progress with us!